Pace of play: Rules changes

 Minor League Baseball expanded its pace of play initiatives in 2019 by requiring Double-A and Triple-A pitchers to face a minimum of three consecutive batters unless the side is retired or the pitcher becomes injured and is unable to continue playing.
 Also, the number of allowed mound visits was reduced: Class A (9 visits), Double-A (7 visits), and Triple-A (5 visits).

 As an experimental step to accelerate pace of play, MLB implemented 20-second pitch clocks during spring training games in 2019.

 After a successful trial in Low-A West in 2021, MLB allowed teams to use PitchCom, a wireless communications system, to request pitches starting in the 2022 season.
 Through their first 54 games in 2022, the New York Yankees played 25 games (about 47%) in less than three hours.
 In 2021, only about 25% of the Yankees' games finished in three hours or less.

 On September 8, 2022, MLB announced a set of rules changes that will take effect in 2023, including the use of a pitch clock.
+These rules were implemented from the start of spring training prior to the 2023 season (though they were not in place for the World Baseball Classic, played during 2023 spring training) to allow players, managers and umpires to adjust to the rules.
+Player representatives to the competition committee, the body responsible for the rule changes, voted against implementing the pitch clock and infield positioning restrictions.
+The changes had been trialed in the minor leagues starting in the 2021 season, with larger bases tested in Triple-A games, defensive positioning limits in Double-A and limited step-offs in Single-A. The pitch clock was introduced at all minor league levels in 2022.

+Among the 2023 rules changes designed to improve pace of play by leaving less dead time between pitches and balls in play were the following: